ConduitIO/conduit/docs/design-documents/20240812-recover-from-pipeline-errors.md

   backoff retry.
 - When a pipeline is restarting it should be in the `recovering` state
 - Add the introduced `recovering` state to the API definition
+- Make sure a `recovering` pipeline can be stopped manually
 - Make the backoff retry default parameters configurable _globally_ (in `conduit.yml`)
+- Add metrics for monitoring the pipeline state and the number of automatic restarts

 ### Phase 2